ronaldbosma/InstallNetCoreRuntimeAndHostingTask/README.md

 No.

+### What OS is supported?

+The .NET Core runtime and hosting bundle is only available for Windows.

 ### What to do when I get an error downloading the installer?

 In some cases you might get an error like the one below because the task is unable to download the installer.